Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 Familiarize yourself with the Logic App run using Run history blade.

-1. Open Azure Portal [Azure Portal](https://portal.azure.com), sign in with your credentials
+1. Open [Azure portal](https://portal.azure.com), sign in with your credentials
-2. Go to your Logic App using for example search box at the top
+2. Go to your Logic App using for example using the search box at the top
 3. Click *Overview*
 4. Click *Run history*
 5. Select last *Succeeded* Logic App run